 This CRU schedule is calculated as follows and the calculation method shall be used for the number of scheduled hours per calendar year, regardless of the number of hours actually worked: number of vacation leave credit days earned according to Montana Code, 2-18-612 MCA (2005); multiplied by 8 hours per day; divided by 2080; multiplied by 2184 and rounded to the nearest whole hour.

-Vacation selection shall be by mutual agreement between the ASSOCIATIOIN and the EMPLOYER
+Vacation selection shall be by mutual agreement between the ASSOCIATION and the EMPLOYER

 Holidays

-CRU Employees are entitled to all holidays listed in ART VII Sec A 2 (a)
+CRU Employees are entitled to all holidays listed in ARTICLE VII, Section A, Subsection 2 (a).

-CRU Employees working on holidays shall be paid at time and one half for all hours worked for that shift.
+CRU Employees working on holidays shall be paid at one and one half (1 ½) time for all hours worked.

 Shift Trading